Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Experimental Setup

 \subsection{Baseline Feature Extraction}

-To enable a comparative evaluation of the proposed approach and to assess its potential complementarity with established EEG descriptors, we re-implement a standard feature extraction pipeline for EEG signals, wherein we first isolate the desired frequency bands with a 10th-order Butterworth filter, and then extract a set of baseline features from the isolated bands (or the raw signal).
-These features include the \textit{Power Spectral Density (PSD)} and the \textit{Signal Energy} of the signal.
-PSD is computed using the Welch method, yielding $f_s/2$ features per signal, where $f_s$ denotes the sampling frequency.
-The Signal Energy, defined as the squared magnitude of the raw signal at any point in time and commonly used in signal processing as a direct measure of instantaneous energy, is employed here.
-Similar to the proposed TKEO statistical descriptors, the \textit{mean Signal Energy} and the \textit{mean Relative Signal Energy} features are extracted.

-For clarity, we define the term \textit{Combined} features as the set consisting of the TKEO features, the PSD, mean Signal Energy, and mean Relative Signal Energy, concatenated.
+To enable a comparative evaluation of the proposed approach and assess its potential complementarity with established EEG descriptors, we re-implement a standard feature extraction pipeline for EEG signals, wherein we first isolate the desired frequency bands with a 10th-order Butterworth filter, and then extract a set of baseline features from the isolated bands (or the raw signal).
+These features include the \textit{Power Spectral Density (PSD)}, the \textit{Signal Energy (SE)}, the \textit{Hilbert Transform (HT)}, and the \textit{Differential Entropy (DE)}.
+PSD is computed using the Welch's method, yielding $f_s/2$ features per signal, where $f_s$ denotes the sampling frequency.
+The SE, defined as the squared magnitude of the raw signal at any point in time and commonly used in signal processing as a direct measure of instantaneous energy, is employed to derive two energy-based features: the \textit{mean Signal Energy} and the \textit{mean Relative Signal Energy}, analogous to the proposed TKEO statistical descriptors.
+The HT is applied to obtain the analytic signal, from which instantaneous amplitude and instantaneous frequency are derived as the magnitude of the analytic signal and the time derivative of the unwrapped phase scaled by $f_s$, respectively.
+Subsequently, the \textit{mean Instantaneous Amplitude} and the \textit{variance of the Instantaneous Frequency} are extracted.
+Finally, for a band-limited signal $s$, the DE is defined as $h(s)=\frac{1}{2}\log(2 \pi e \sigma_s^2)$, where $\sigma_s^2$ the signal variance~\cite{invastigating_critical}.
+For clarity, we define the \textit{TKEO+X} features as the TKEO features concatenated with $\text{X}\in\{\text{SE}, \text{PSD}, \text{HT}, \text{DE}\}$ features.